Senior Secondary School Certificate Examination (SSSCE) Applicants:

 American High School Grade 12 Examinations:

-Applicants should have at least Final Grade point of 3.0.
+Applicants should have at least a Final Grade point of 3.0.

 Other foreign students with qualifications equivalent to those above may be considered for admission.